 If someone steals cash from you, this can indeed qualify for a tax deduction – at least through tax year 2017.
-Deducting the loss of cash can be tricky, but it’s permissible.
-It might not be worth your while to claim the deduction, however, particularly under the new rules effective in tax years 2018 through 2025, but if you decide to do so, you must follow a number of rules.
+Deducting the loss of cash can be tricky, but it’s permissible and it might not be worth your while to claim this tax relief for theft.
+However, particularly under the new rules effective in tax years 2018 through 2025, if you decide to do so, you must follow a number of rules.

 Tax Rules Regarding Theft Losses

-Unfortunately, if someone steals $1,000 cash from you, this doesn’t mean you'll get a $1,000 tax deduction.
+Unfortunately, if you have $1,000 in cash stolen from your wallet, this doesn’t mean you'll get a $1,000 tax deduction.
 First, you must subtract $100 from that amount, plus another $100 for any additional casualty or theft losses.
 Your next step is to total all your losses after these $100 deductions, assuming you’ve also fallen victim to other thefts or casualty events, such as a tornado tossing your automobile to parts unknown.
 Now subtract 10 percent of your adjusted gross income from the total – this is the amount of the casualty and theft deduction you’re entitled to.
 You can find your AGI on line 37 of your Form 1040 tax return.

 If you only have that one theft for $900 after the $100 deduction, and if your AGI is $40,000, you’re out of luck.
 You must subtract 10 percent or $4,000 from the $900, leaving you with a negative balance, so you’d have no tax deduction.
 But if you add in the car you lost in that tornado that might have been worth $9,900 after subtracting the $100 deductible, you get a tax deduction of $6,800: $900 for the cash, plus $9,900 equals $10,800, less $4,000 or 10 percent of your $40,000 AGI.